 Not doing research

 You’re not going to buy a house without first researching the neighborhood, checking out the house’s condition, and analyzing whether the price fits in with your budget.
-So, why would you put together a marketing campaign without first researching your competition, customers
+So, why would you put together a marketing campaign without first researching your competition, customers, and marketing landscape?

 Market research provides critical information about your market and your business landscape.
 Without it, you have no idea who you’re marketing to, let alone how to talk to them.